bbatsov/batsov.com/_posts/2013-08-14-android-is-not-better-neither-is-ios.md

 iOS as an OS is pretty underwhelming (but iOS 7 might change that).
 The iOS ecosystem on the other hand is pretty awesome!
-A complete fusion of software and hardware - much the same as a Mac + Mac OS.
+A complete fusion of software and hardware - much the same as a Mac + macOS.

 All things considered it's pretty hard to make judgement calls like **one is better than the other**.
-I like them both to some extend for various reasons - for now I use an iPhone, but who knows what the future holds for me.
+I like them both to some extent for various reasons - for now I use an iPhone, but who knows what the future holds for me.
 I don't suffer from brand loyalty to tech companies, the only brands I'm truly loyal to are New Balance and BMW.